bvelizmera/Reinhardt-s-Raiders-Django-Hackathon/README.md

 ## Home page (Site Logo)

-The fisrt element that the user sees when visiting site, is the logo: Campfire Campus in big, bright blue font.
+The first element that the user sees when visiting site, is the logo: Campfire Campus in big, bright blue font.

 - User experience in the Logo section: